xxasifxx/manifold-rl/README.md

 ## Design Philosophy

-Comment about keras design philosophy ...
+Comment about `keras` design philosophy ...
 Need to go into details.

+For further information, please refer to the [design doc](docs/design.md) and the some more [conceptual details](docs/concept.md) here.

 ## Installation Instructions